 And naturally, they will compare you with competitors before deciding who to purchase from.

-Having a strong and memorable tagline helps your brand stand out from the competition and influence the right clients to say YES to buying from you.
+A strong and memorable tagline helps your brand stand out from the competition and influence the right clients to say YES to buy from you.

 In essence, your tagline becomes their first impression of you and sets a positive tone for the rest of their experience with your brand.